USA-RedDragon/DMRHub/README.md

 #### Things the user sees

-- [API done] Make user admins appointable and implement user suspend in the UI
 - [API done] Add ability to add and remove talkgroup admins and NCOs in the UI
 - Finalize color scheme